 We aim for all graduates to be capable generalists and, when desired, to have a grounding in specific topic areas, especially environmental and energy policy; international development policy; international security and economic policy; social policy; public/nonprofit management, leadership and finance; and science & technology policy.

-Total students graduated and Persisting to Graduation: 115
+- Total students graduated and persisting to graduation: 75

 The MPP program includes both full-time and part-time students.
 Typically, full-time students will finish within two years and part-time students will take up to four years.
 Dual degree students take from 3-4 years to complete the program and some students take a year or two off in the middle of their studies and thus take a little longer to complete the program.